7 Mailchimp Alternatives Worth Switching To in 2026

 Brevo also includes a built-in CRM, transactional email capabilities, and SMS marketing on all plans.
 If you currently use Mailchimp plus a separate CRM or transactional email service, consolidating onto Brevo could simplify your stack and save money.

-The trade-off is deliverability.
-In EmailToolTester's tests, Brevo has scored around 89.1 percent overall deliverability — solid but noticeably below top performers like MailerLite at 94.41 percent.
-On a 10,000-person list, that gap means roughly 500 fewer emails reaching inboxes.
+The trade-off is deliverability consistency.
+In EmailToolTester's January 2024 round, Brevo scored 89.1 percent overall deliverability — close to MailerLite's 89.8 percent and Mailchimp's 89.5 percent.
+But Brevo has a history of volatility: EmailToolTester has recorded swings from 67.7 percent to 96.3 percent across different rounds.
+When Brevo's deliverability is good, it is competitive.
+When it dips, it dips hard.
 The 300 emails per day limit on the free plan is also a real constraint — if you have more than a few hundred subscribers and want to send a broadcast, you will hit that wall immediately.
-Brevo is a strong choice for large lists and budget-conscious senders, but if deliverability is your top priority, MailerLite edges it out.
+Brevo is a strong choice for large lists and budget-conscious senders, but if consistent deliverability matters, MailerLite is safer.

 ActiveCampaign — Best if You Need Serious Automation